 When our line reached 57 we became impatient to play our addition and subtraction game.
 We rolled a foamy die and hopped barefoot down the number line.

 In between dice rolls, we enjoyed the pleasant day.
-Tyoma chatted and walked in circles, assigning meaning to various number positions on the line.
-I enjoyed a few open armed spins when the neighbors weren’t about.
+Liev chatted and walked in circles, assigning meaning to various number positions on the line.
+I enjoyed a few open-armed spins when the neighbors weren’t about.

 We must have been a sight, talking to and at each other, making rules and walking around in circles.